 If you installed a solar system and applied for a Residential Energy Tax Credit, contact your tax advisor and the Oregon Department of Revenue to discuss whether it may be appropriate to file for an extension to your 2017 taxes or amend your 2017 tax returns to apply the Residential Energy Tax Credit to their 2017 taxes.
 To contact the Oregon Department of Revenue, call 503.378.4988 or email email@example.com.

 Interested in solar?
 Energy Trust incentives are available.
-In 2018, $6 million i available from Energy Trust to support solar projects.
+In 2018, $6 million will be available from Energy Trust to support solar projects.
 An average rooftop installation on a home now qualifies for an incentive of about $3,500—more than double what we offered at the end of 2017.
 This won’t fill the gap left by the expired tax credits, but it will take a bigger bite out of the upfront cost of going solar.
 Because Energy Trust’s residential cash incentives are applied at the time of purchase, they give an extra boost to people with less access to cash or credit.

 If you’re interested in installing a solar system in 2018, visit our online bid request form to be connected with a qualified trade ally.